siobyrne/young-dressage-horse-program-analysis/README.md

 *Figure 25: Horses by Country Bred*

 #### Top Ten Sires Represented by Offspring Count
-Figure 25 below shows the top ten sires of championship competitors by number of offspring.
+Figure 26 below shows the top ten sires of championship competitors by number of offspring.
 The stallion with the most offspring competing was Sandro Hit (24).
 The rest of the top ten were Sir Donnerhall I (18), Furstenball (17), Jazz (13), Rotspon (12), Fidertanz (12), Florestan I (11), Hotline (10), Grand Galaxy Win (9), Florencio I (9), and Sir Sinclair (9).
 The three-way tie for ninth place in the top ten means there are actually eleven sires represented in this chart.

 ![Top Ten Sires](images/top-10-sires.png)

 *Figure 26: Top Ten Sires by Number of Offspring*

 #### Top Ten Damsires Represented by Offspring Count
-Figure 26 below shows the top ten damsires of championship competitors by number of offspring.
+Figure 27 below shows the top ten damsires of championship competitors by number of offspring.
 The damsire with the most offspring competing was Rubinstein (25).
 The rest of the top ten were De Niro (20), Sandro Hit (20), Jazz (16), Rotspon (16), Weltmeyer (14), Ferro (14), Sir Donnerhall I (13), Krack C (11), and Rohdiamant (11).

-This column had the second most null values of all the columns (18 missing values / 3.5% of the total)—I hope to resolve this in future iterations of this project.
+This column had the second most null values of all the columns (18/888 missing values, 2% of the total).

 ![Top Ten Damsires](images/top-10-damsires.png)